pewpewlive/hybroid-live/CONTRIBUTE.md

 5. Global Variables

 Here are all the **sub-sections**, ordered by their precedence:

-1. *Name* (interfaces only)
+1. _Name_ (interfaces only)
-2. *Code Snippet* (not written as a distinct subsection)
+2. _Code Snippet_ (not written as a distinct subsection)
-3. *Description* (not a distinct subsection)
+3. _Description_ (not a distinct subsection)
 4. Methods
+5. Extra Methods (interfaces only)
-5. Associated Functions
+6. Associated Functions
-6. Implementations (interfaces only)
+7. Implementations (interfaces only)

 It is noteworthy to say that functions, structures and any other value in the codebase may or may not have small helpful comments above them.

 ## Contributing to the codebase

 It is recommended that you **check the documentation** of the codebase first before trying to contribute to it.
 If you have a proposal to make, you can **open an issue** and we can discuss it there.

 The documentation for each component of the language can be found in its respective folder (the walker docs can be found in the walker folder).